 Read Scraps Left Behind here.
-The comic updates every Friday.
+The comic is currently on hiatus.

 Scraps Left Behind is an interactive webcomic set in 1983 which follows the journey of WPC Edie Parker, who takes a job with the police in fictional Baneley, West Yorkshire, as townspeople mysteriously disappear.
 Edie is hired by the police as an increasing number of Baneley’s residents go missing, echoing the still-fresh fear of the Yorkshire Ripper from only two years earlier.